Abdeladim101Basraoui/AngularQuiz/README.md

 # Task /TODO liste manager
-this Project used to test cople of university student on how much they know angular
+this Project used to test couple of university student on how much they know angular